Club Atleta de los Astilleros del Nervión: Legacy

-The Club Atleta of the Nervión Shipyards was the first to bring football to the region, and most notably, to Bilbao, a sport practically unknown in the city at the time, and although the first games were only played by Englishmen, the local population began to join the games as well, and they even challenged the British, losing 6–0.
+The Club Atleta of the Nervión Shipyards was the first to bring football to the region, and most notably, to Bilbao, a sport practically unknown in the city at the time, and although the first games were only played by Britons, the local population began to join the games as well, and they even challenged the British, losing 6–0.
 The result, however, did not discourage the local population, who continued their newfound love affair with the British sport, and in fact, shortly after the match, some young people from the Zamacois Gymnasium in Bilbao, began to play football games in Lamiako, and in 1898, seven football enthusiasts belonging to the Zamacois gym founded Athletic Club, and two years later, the Bilbao Football Club was founded by several young Bilbao upper class who had studied in England and learned about football there, such as Carlos Castellanos and his brother Manuel.
 Despite sharing the name, the Castellanos Bilbao FC has no relationship with the Bilbao club that existed in 1892–93, formed by British.